ossec/ossec-docs/docs/manual/non-technical-overview.rst

 OSSEC is a platform to monitor and control your systems.
-It mixes together all the aspects of HIDS (host-based intrusion detection), log monitoring, and SIM/SIEM together in a simple, powerful, and open source solution.
+It mixes together all the aspects of HIDS (host-based intrusion detection), log monitoring, and Security Incident Management (SIM)/Security Information and Event Management (SIEM) together in a simple, powerful, and open source solution.

 Key Benefits